andodaryl/EtchPad/README.md

 ## Project Overview

-This is a front-end web development project to showcase a premium stationery product called EtchPad by the limited company Etchy.
+This is a front-end web development project to showcase a premium stationery product called EtchPad by the limited company Etch.

-Unlike top competitors which sell generalised stationery products, Etchy dedicates effort to serve a market niche that appreciates premium and long-lasting products.
+Unlike top competitors which sell generalised stationery products, Etch dedicates effort to serve a market niche that appreciates premium and long-lasting products.
 Its sole product called EtchPad is an archive-grade / museum-grade notebook for drawing and note-taking.

-As an emerging online retailer, Etchy wants to establish an online presence before actively trading.
+As an emerging online retailer, Etch wants to establish an online presence before actively trading.
 Therefore, this project is endeavoured with a mobile-first approach with the aim of building an email list, increasing brand and product awareness and kickstarting web traffic flow.

 ### Company Goals
 * Develop the website as part of a brand awareness campaign in preparation for the product launch.